CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 The ``default`` ocean setting is the standard setting used in standalone CICE runs.
-In this mode, the sea surface salinity is set to 34 ppt and the sea surface temperature is set to the freezing temperature at all grid points and held constant.
+In this mode, the sea surface salinity is set to 34 ppt and the sea surface temperature is set to the freezing temperature at all grid points and held constant unless the mixed layer parameterization is turned on, in which case the SST evolves.
 Other ocean coupling fields are set to zero.
 No files are read.

 .. _otherocnforcing: